-This week we are featuring an article written in 2015 about our founder, Greg Roskopf, and helped Olympic Gold Medalist, Amy Van Dyken-Rouen:
+This week we are featuring an article written in 2015 about how our founder, Greg Roskopf, helped Olympic Gold Medalist, Amy Van Dyken-Rouen:

 "How Greg Roskopf, an Englewood-based muscle function specialist, is helping Amy Van Dyken-Rouen get back on her feet — literally.